Reviews You Can Rely On

 In our testers' opinions, the most comfortable pads we tested are the Sea to Summit Ether Light XT Extreme, Sea to Summit Ether Light XT Insulated, and the Sea to Summit Comfort Plus SI.
 Their thickness makes them cushy to lie on, especially for side sleepers, while still feeling more stable than many others.
 We also like the generous shapes of these mattresses, which are all on the wider side of options.

-sleeping pad womens - the xt extreme is a very comfortable and warm sleeping pad, but on...
+sleeping pad womens - the ether light xt extreme is comfy and warm, but it weighs 24.2...

 Credit: Jessica Haist